Robert Ladislas Derr

-Robert Ladislas Derr (born 1970) is an American visual artist and educator born in Cincinnati, who casts us into the center of life and art.
+Robert Ladislas Derr (born 1970) is an American visual artist and educator born in Cincinnati.

 Education

-Derr received an MFA from the Rhode Island School of Design, attended The Photography Institute National Graduate Seminar at New York University, and BFA from the Art Academy of Cincinnati.
+Derr attended the Art Academy of Cincinnati, where he completed his BFA.
+He completed his MFA at the Rhode Island School of Design.
+He attended The Photography Institute National Graduate Seminar at New York University in 1994.

 Select works

-Recent years, Derr has created such works as Exchange & Flow (2022) explores Hatteras Island’s ocean currents; Sound of Days (2021), an animation of each day of Black Mountain College’s influential twenty-five year existence; New Day (2020), which transforms Kenneth Noland's painting into a social experience; the Dionysian (a la Nietzsche) Ball Breaker (2019); Escaping Altamont (2018), a conceptual film inspired by Thomas Wolfe's Look Homeward Angel created with the help of 37 locals;
+In recent years, Derr has created such works as All That Is Solid Melts Into Air (2025) presents an ice bench to demonstrate how the bourgeoisie preserve control; Exchange & Flow (2022), which explores Hatteras Island’s ocean currents; Sound of Days (2021), an animation of each day of Black Mountain College’s influential twenty-five year existence; New Day (2020), which transforms Kenneth Noland's painting into a social experience; the Dionysian (a la Nietzsche) Ball Breaker (2019); Escaping Altamont (2018), a conceptual film inspired by Thomas Wolfe's Look Homeward Angel and created with the help of 37 locals;

-Day In, Day Out (2017), a 3-channel video installation of the body in spare, experiential exercises staged in idyllic landscapes that fabricate self-directed escapism; Kiss the Sky (2017) featuring 150 smooches for a sesquicentennial; and a mix of contemporary art and basketball in Dribble (2016).
+Day In, Day Out (2017), a 3-channel video installation of the body in spare, experiential exercises staged in idyllic landscapes that fabricate self-directed escapism; Kiss the Sky (2017), featuring 150 smooches for a sesquicentennial; and a mix of contemporary art and basketball in Dribble (2016).